uds-packages/template/README.md

 # UDS Package Template

+UDS package template is a starting point for creating a new UDS package.
+It includes a basic structure for a UDS package and a set of tasks to help you get started.

+> [!TIP]
+> Found an issue in this template or looking for how to contribute?
+Check out the [Contributing Guidelines](#contributing)

-After creating a repo from the UDS Package Template, follow this README in order to customize the template for a new application package.
+After creating a repo from the UDS Package Template, follow [Making it your own](#make-it-your-own) documentation in order to customize the template for a new application package.

 ## Make it your own